ManticoreGamesInc/platform-documentation/src/index.md

 ## Organization of the Documentation

-- The **Getting Started** section is the main purpose of this documentation, as it contains all the necessary information on how to [install](getting_started/editor_intro.md) CORE and using the engine to make games.
+- The **Getting Started** section is the main purpose of this documentation, as it contains all the necessary information on how to [install](getting_started/editor_intro.md) Core and using the engine to make games.
 - The **Community** section points to various community channels like Reddit and Discord and contains a list of recommended third-party tutorial links.
 - The **Tutorials** section can be read as needed, in any order.
 It contains both full games and various feature-specific tutorials.
 This is the best place to go for information on larger projects.
 It includes the [Light Bulb](tutorials/gameplay/lua_basics_lightbulb.md) tutorial, which should be the entry point for all new users.
 In addition to this you may also want to take a look at our collection of various example projects and templates on the [examples](tutorials/examples.md) page.
-- The **CORE API** section is intended for all users looking to add gameplay elements, as it contains all the information you need to know about scripting in CORE.
+- The **Core API** section is intended for all users looking to add gameplay elements, as it contains all the information you need to know about scripting in Core.
 It includes sections on Lua (including a primer for programmers and resources for complete beginners), as well as best practices and debugging tools.

-Have fun reading and making games with CORE!
+Have fun reading and making games with Core!